 Hello, My Friends,

-Hummus is super easy, and you only need a few ingredients and the food processor, and in less than 5 minutes you have a healthy appetizer.
+This pumpkin hummus is super easy, and you only need a few ingredients and the food processor, and in less than 5 minutes you have a healthy appetizer.
 Hint: It’s great just newly made, but tastes even better if you let the hummus marinate in the refrigerator for several hours.
 I like to make it the night before a party, and by the next day all the flavors come together nicely.

 There are many ways to eat Pumpkin Hummus besides on pita bread or chips.
 Here are some examples: